-The 2022 Long-Term Plan recognized the need for home repairs and electric upgrades, which are often preconditions for the installation of solar panels.
-This need has proven to be a barrier for several prospective participants otherwise eligible for the Residential Solar (Small) sub-program, and the IPA recognizes that income-eligible residents are more likely to face this obstacle to participation.
-The Home Repairs and Upgrades Pilot outlined in the 2022 Long-Term Plan intends to make additional incentives available for Approved Vendors that complete the home repairs and upgrades necessary for solar installation on owner-occupied income-eligible homes.
-This Pilot intends to address the costs necessary for these upgrades through outside sources of funding from various state, federal, and non-profit programs, and when unavailable from those sources, as additional incentives through the ILSFA program.
+The 2022 Long-Term Plan recognized the The need for home repairs and electric upgrades, which are often preconditions for the installation of solar panels.
+This need has proven to be a barrier for several prospective participants otherwise eligible for the Residential Solar (Small) sub-program, and the IPA recognizes that.
+Since income-eligible residents are more likely to face this obstacle to participation.
+The, the Home Repairs and Upgrades Pilot outlined in the 2022 Long-Term Plan intends to makemakes additional incentives available for Approved Vendors that complete the home repairs and upgrades necessary for solar installation on owner-occupied income-eligible homes.
+This Pilot intends to address the costs necessary for these upgrades through outside sources of funding from various state, The Program Administrator first seeks to connect income-eligible homes with federal, and state, or non-profit programs that fund home repairs.
+They have compiled a list of available external funding opportunities in the External Funding List and have included relevant information on funding amounts available, eligibility requirements, waitlists, contact information, and when more.
+The Program Administrator is available as needed to aid participants in communicating with the external home repair programs and preparing paperwork and documentation.
+The Program Administrator is tracking the ability of these external programs to help fund the needed home repairs and upgrades within ILSFA.
+If external funding is unavailable from those sources, as within 1 month of the prospective participant's request, additional incentives for the Approved Vendor in the form of a REC adder may be available through the ILSFA program.

 The primary goal of this Pilot is to improve participation in the Residential Solar (Small) sub-program, while also gathering information from Approved Vendors on the frequency and extent of electrical and/or roof repair needs in income-eligible homes planning to install solar panels.
 Following the 2023-2024 Program Year, the Agency will evaluate the success of the Pilot and may adjust the Pilot and/or the Residential Solar (Small) sub-program as needed.
-More information on this Pilot will be released before the start of the 2023-2024 Program Year-.
+More The Program Administrator is tracking this information on this and will include this in a final report of the Pilot.
+Along with this final report, proposed updates to the design of the Pilot will be released before and available for stakeholder feedback in July 2024.
+To evaluate the success of the program changes and ways to address these barriers, the Pilot is expected to run through the start of the 2023-2024-2025 Program Year. and will be informed by stakeholder feedback.